thesabinelim/comp1531-slackr/assumptions.md

 general:
     - Tokens passed to functions will be validated first.
+    - Assuming marking messages as read will be clarified in iteration 2.

 auth_register:
     - First name cannot be blank and must contain only alphanumeric characters,